 Since the cream will appear greasy even after an application of cold cream is wiped off with a soft towel, it is best for the sake of one’s friends to apply it at night, although husbands have been know to object to the procedure.

-Adding ingredients like lanolin in the 1920s enabled manufacturers to make additional claims.
+In the 1920s, adding ingredients like lanolin to cold creams enabled manufacturers to make additional claims for the product.
 As substances like lanolin were thought to have ‘nutritive’ value, cold creams of this type were also promoted as ‘skin foods’.

 Pond’s cold cream – a food and cleanser for tired pores – should be gently massaged into the face, neck hands and arms each night on retiring.
 Because it supplements the natural oil of the skin it aids in preventing and eradicating little lines that time and care are constantly trying to etch around the eyes and mouth.
 Pond’s Creams never promote the growth of hair.